sad-spirit/pg-gateway/docs/gateways.md

 ### `CompositePrimaryKeyTableGateway`

-When the table's `PRIMARY KEY` constraint contains two or more columns, this class will be used.
+When the table's `PRIMARY KEY` constraint contains two or more columns, this subclass of `PrimaryKeyTableGateway` will be used.
 We assume that such a table is generally used for defining an M:N relationship and provide a method that allows to replace all records related to a key from one side of relationship:
  * `replaceRelated(array $primaryKeyPart, iterable $rows): array`

 Assuming the schema defined in [README](../README.md) we can use this method to replace the list of roles